PAIR-code/lit/website/src/tutorials/sequence-salience.md

 ## Case Study 3: Side-by-Side Behavior Comparisons

 LIT support a [side-by-side (SxS) mode][lit_sxs] that can be used to compare two models, or here, compare model behavior on two related examples.
-(Check out the [gender bias tutorial][coref_tutorial] for another case study in SxS analysis.)
 Let's see how we can use this to understand differences in prompt designs with Sequence Salience.